DelfiSpace/DelfiTLM/crowdsec/README.md

   - DOCKER-USER
 ```

 4. Run `sudo systemctl start crowdsec-firewall-bouncer.service` to start the firewall bouncer.

+5. Restart the crowdsec image `docker restart delfitlm_crowdsec_1`.

-Poll requests should be visible in the CrowSec logs.
+6. Poll requests should be visible in the CrowSec logs and in the web console.

 ### Pycrowdsec bouncer setup